 Below is a picture of an unfolded piece of paper.

-Can you work out what shape is made when it’s folded up using the crease pattern shown?
+Can you work out what shape is made when it's folded along the crease shown on the left-hand side?

 Click below if you want to see the shape.